-Glanzmann Thrombasthenia occurs when a protein that helps platelets work properly is defective.
+Glanzmanna Thrombasthenia: occurs when a protein that helps platelets work properly is defective.
 Numerous proteins help platelet work properly.
 One of those is glycoprotein.
 These proteins work together like a bridge to connect platelets with each other.
 When they are defective or missing, platelets cannot form a plug to stop the bleeding.
 Glanzmann Thrombasthenia is inherited from both parents and can occur in both men and women.
-It is not well know how often Glanzmann Thrombasthenia occurs.
+It is not well known how often Glanzmann Thrombasthenia occurs.
 Symptoms can include excessive bleeding after surgery or injury, easy bruising, swelling, painful joints, and in women, heavy menstruation.

-Gray platelet syndrome (GPS) is a rare inherited bleeding disorder which results from the absence or reduction of alpha-granules in platelets which store proteins that promote platelet adhesiveness and wound healing when secreted during an injury.
+Gray Platelet Syndrome (GPS): is a rare inherited bleeding disorder which results from the absence or reduction of alpha-granules in platelets which store proteins that promote platelet adhesiveness and wound healing when secreted during an injury.
 About 60 cases from various populations around the world have been described in literature to date.
-GPS is caused by a gene mutations and inherited in an autosomal recessive manner.
+GPS is caused by a gene mutation and inherited in an autosomal recessive manner.
 Signs and symptoms usually appear at birth or in early childhood and include low platelet counts, easy bruising, prolonged bleeding, and nose bleeds.